 Temasek said to rule out investment in Saudi Aramco IPO

-The Saudi state oil giant first flagged a public share sale in 2016 and is expected to list with a valuation of between US$1.1 trillion to US$2 trillion later this year.
-It's been courting funds globally to act as cornerstone investors, including Temasek, which had a net portfolio value of S$313 billion as of March 31.
+The Saudi state oil giant first flagged a public share sale in 2016 and is expected to list with a valuation of between US$1.1 trillion and US$2 trillion later this year.
+It has been courting funds globally to act as cornerstone investors, including Temasek, which had a net portfolio value of S$313 billion as at March 31.

 Representatives for Aramco didn't immediately respond to a request for comment.